-This results in lower acidity and gives your brew a sweet, smooth taste.
+The cold brewing process results in a cup of coffee much lower in acidity with a sweet, smooth taste.

 - Cold-brew concentrate